kylekingcdn/music-library-exporter/README.md

 **`--exclude_ids <playlist_ids>, -e <playlist_ids>`**

 > A comma separated list of playlist ids that you would like to exclude from the generated library.
-> Playlist IDs can be determined by running the print command: `library-generator print`
+> Playlist IDs can be determined by running the print command: `music-library-exporter print`
 >
 > Example:
 >